mykelalvis/FT/Traveller/WORKING/Book 1.md

 other.
 All other characters in the same range band are at short range.
-Characters may move one band per combat round if walking or two if run- ning; animals may move faster, as covered
+Characters may move one band per combat round if walking or two if run-ning; animals may move faster, as covered

 ##### in Book 3.